 Birria hails from the state of Jalisco and is an icon of the cultural identity of the Jalisciences (people of Jalisco), but birria came out of necessity.
 In the 16th century, the Spanish introduced goats to the region, the population quickly grew, and locals turned to goats for survival during a famine.

-Or you may be served meat (often lamb, beef, or chicken) marinated in a chile rub then slow cooked and stuffed into sauce-dipped tortillas topped with chopped onion, fresh limes, cilantro, or shredded cabbage.
+Or you may be served meat (often goat, lamb, beef (known as birria de res), or chicken) marinated in a chile rub then slow cooked and stuffed into sauce-dipped tortillas topped with chopped onion, fresh limes, and cilantro, or shredded cabbage.

-One thing's for sure: birria is known as a popular hangover cure, and maybe this is why it’s mostly eaten in the mornings and early afternoons.
+One thing’s for sure: birria (both the goat tacos and the stew) is known as a popular hangover cure, and maybe this is why this classic Mexican street taco is mostly eaten in the mornings and early afternoons.

 Typically found in Michoacán

-Speaking of meat, there is arguably no taco more about the meat than classic carnitas, and we have the Mexican state of Michoacan to thank for these oh-so-delicious pork tacos.
+Speaking of meat, there is arguably no classic Mexican street taco more about the meat than classic carnitas.
+And we have the Mexican state of Michoacan to thank for these oh-so-delicious pork tacos.

 Carne Asada Street Tacos (aka Al Carbon)